We all know that properly functioning smoke alarms save lives.

 10-year sealed alarms offer security and convenience to landlords, who are legally required by New York State to provide smoke alarms in their rental properties.
 The tamper-proof design of these alarms prevents tenants from taking the batteries out due to nuisance alarms, or to use the batteries for another purpose.
 The 10-year lifespan of these lithium batteries means fewer changes and equipment updates.
 Overall, there is a lesser chance of equipment failure in the event of a fire.
 It’s a win-win situation for both landlords and their tenants.

 Does the law require 10-year sealed CO alarms?

-Amanda’s Law requires that all homes in New York State have CO alarms, but they do not have to be 10-year sealed models.
+that all homes in New York State have CO alarms, but they do not have to be 10-year sealed models.
 Valu Home Centers stocks and sells 10-year sealed battery powered CO alarms because they offer the same life-saving benefits as 10-year sealed smoke alarms, but there are several reasons why these sealed CO alarms may not become legally required.
 First, CO alarms are not as easily triggered by cooking smoke or steam as traditional battery powered smoke alarms, so they are less likely to be disabled or removed due to nuisance alarms.
-Second, CO alarms are typically plug-in models, which is ideal since CO is heavier than smoke and is typically found closer to the ground.
-Having your CO alarm plugged in near the ground is ideal, as compared to smoke alarms which are best most effective when mounted near the ceiling.
+Second, CO alarms are typically plug-in models, which is adequate since CO is roughly the same density as air and will disperse evenly throughout a house.
+Having your CO alarm plugged in near the ground is perfectly fine, as compared to smoke alarms which are best most effective when mounted near the ceiling.

 Still have questions?

-Visit your local Valu Home Center and speak to one of our knowledgeable Sales Associates to decide which type of alarm is right for your home.
+Visit your localand speak to one of our knowledgeable Sales Associates to decide which type of alarm is right for your home.